andrewmoles2/DVS_state_of_industry/README.md

-# Data visualisation society (DVS) visualisation challenge
+# Data Visualisation Society (DVS) visualisation challenge

 Each year the DVS runs a [visualisation challenge](https://www.datavisualizationsociety.org/soti-challenge) based on data they collected about what is currently happening in the industry; or at least those that use data visualisation for their work.